crux82/crux82.github.io/_pages/awards.md

 ## Scientific Awards

+A selection of international awards and recognitions for research excellence, system performance, and contributions to the NLP community.

 - **Top System Award**, BioASQ 2025 – *UniTor: Modular Biomedical Question Answering System*
   (**1st place in Factoid and Ideal Answer tasks**) {% cite Borazio2025UniTorBioASQ %}.